 What's On in Sydney

 Sydney is a world-famous city, offering mouth-watering cuisine, exciting blends of culture and customs and scenic views.
 Expats will find that the city always has something to offer, with a number of unmissable festivals happening every year.
-Below is a list of recommended festivals.
+Below is a list of recommended events in Sydney.

 Australia Day (January)